Oliver Lozano

 Oliver "Oli" Ocol Lozano (May 13, 1940 – April 12, 2018) was a Filipino lawyer who was the legal counsel of the Philippine president Ferdinand Marcos.
+In 1986, Lozano participated in a coup attempt against President Corazon Aquino at the Manila Hotel, and two weeks later, led a rally of Marcos loyalists in Rizal Park that resulted in the death of Stephen Salcedo.
 In 2001, Lozano attempted to lead pro-Joseph Estrada rallies against his ouster as president during EDSA II, and after Estrada's arrest, he participated in EDSA III protests that led to an attempt by a mob of Estrada supporters to storm Malacañang Palace.

 Born in Ilocos Norte, he attempted to run for the Senate under the Kilusang Bagong Lipunan in 2004 and 2007, but lost both times.
 He filed six impeachment complaints against Gloria Macapagal Arroyo: one in 2000 during her vice presidency, and five from 2005 to 2008 amidst the Hello Garci scandal during her presidency.
-He also filed two impeachment complaints against president Noynoy Aquino and one against Chief Justice Renato Corona, although in 2017 he denounced the impeachment complaint filed against president Rodrigo Duterte.
+He also filed two impeachment complaints against president Noynoy Aquino and one against Chief Justice Renato Corona, but in 2017 he denounced the impeachment complaint filed against president Rodrigo Duterte.

 Education and career

 Lozano graduated elementary and high school at Dingras Elementary and High School, respectively.
 He earned his Law and Bachelor of Arts degrees at the University of the Philippines.

-As 40 year practicing lawyer, he was legal counsel for Philippine Consumers’ Foundation, Unification Movement, World Unification Church, Apostolic Catholic Church, Jesus is Lord Crusaders, The Lord Jesus Christ, The Great Commission World Ministry Inc., Active Civilian Force, Inc., Economic Recovery Action Program, Inc., Motherland International Foundation, Inc., National Organization of Women Agenda, Poverty, Inc., Muslim League of Welfare Development, Inc., Trade Union of the Philippines, Action Bayan, Inc. and Quezon City Federation of Women Civic Organizations.
+As a practicing lawyer for 40 years, he was legal counsel for Philippine Consumers’ Foundation, Unification Movement, World Unification Church, Apostolic Catholic Church, Jesus is Lord Crusaders, The Lord Jesus Christ, The Great Commission World Ministry Inc., Active Civilian Force, Inc., Economic Recovery Action Program, Inc., Motherland International Foundation, Inc., National Organization of Women Agenda, Poverty, Inc., Muslim League of Welfare Development, Inc., Trade Union of the Philippines, Action Bayan, Inc. and Quezon City Federation of Women Civic Organizations.

-Criminal case
+1986 coup attempt

+In early July 1986, Lozano served as spokesman for rebel soldiers led by Arturo Tolentino in attempting a coup against the administration of President Corazon Aquino by occupying the Manila Hotel.
+The coup attempt occurred five months after President Ferdinand Marcos was overthrown by the People Power Revolution, with Marcos influencing the soldier's actions.

+July 27 pro-Marcos rally and the death of Stephen Salcedo

+On July 27, 1986, nearly three weeks after the coup attempt, Lozano and fellow lawyer Benjamin Nuega led an estimated 500 Marcos loyalists in a rally at Rizal Park, where they asked protesters to search the crowd for anti-Marcos infiltrators upon being dispersed by policemen.
+The resulting chaos from Lozano and Nuega's statement led to the murder of Stephen Salcedo, a supporter of President Corazon Aquino, by rallyists at the park due in part to the yellow shirt he was wearing.
 Criminal lawsuits Nos.
-86-49007 and 86-49008 were filed against Lozano, Benjamin Nuega and Annie Ferrer as accomplices to the July 27, 1986 murder of Stephen Salcedo, a known "Coryista."
+86-49007 and 86-49008 were filed against Lozano, Nuega and actress Annie Ferrer as accomplices to the murder.
 On December 16, 1988, the trial court acquitted Lozano for failure of the prosecution to prove his guilt beyond reasonable doubt.